briatte/parlnet/README.md

 - the [`jsonlite`](https://github.com/jeroenooms/jsonlite) package by [Jeroen Ooms](https://github.com/jeroenooms), to parse JSON data, and
 - the [`RPostgreSQL`](http://cran.r-project.org/web/packages/RPostgreSQL/) package by [Joe Conway](http://www.joeconway.com/) and others, to import RPostgreSQL data

-Most packages require R ≥ 2.14.0, and `RPostgreSQL` requires R ≥ 2.9.0.
-Although R ≥ 3.0 is not technically required to run the code, it still seems like a good idea to go with it.
+Most packages require R ≥ 2.14.0, `RPostgreSQL` requires R ≥ 2.9.0, and R ≥ 3.0.3 is required to avoid a small bug that affects the conversion of French dates.

 The `ggnet_save` function uses code from the `ggnet` function, by [Moritz Marbach](https://github.com/sumtxt) and myself.
 The complete function is published in the [`GGally`](https://github.com/ggobi/ggally) package by [Barret Schloerke](https://github.com/schloerke).